 Tomatoes growing in containers, like tomatoes growing in the garden, need a continuous, uninterrupted supply of moisture.
 Do not let the soil in a container go dry and conversely do not allow the soil to be overly wet or soggy

 The smaller the container the more frequently you will need to water.
 Keep in mind that frequent watering will likely leach nutrients through the soil mix in the containers.
 Add a water-soluble fertilizer to your watering can every three weeks or so or renew nutrients that leached from the soil.

-Water whenever the soil becomes dry down to about a half inch or slightly more; this might mean watering once a week in mild weather or watering up to three times a week in hot, dry weather.
+Water whenever the soil becomes dry down to about a half-inch or slightly more below the soil surface; this might mean watering once a week in mild weather or watering up to three times a week in hot, dry weather.
 When a plant growing in a container begins to wilt towards the end of the day it is time to water; if you find a plant wilted in the morning, it has gone too long without water and needs immediate attention.